1981 18¢ Edna St. Vincent Millay

 Printing Method: Lithographed and engraved

-Poet Edna St. Vincent Millay was born on February 22, 1892, in Rockland, Maryland.
+Poet Edna St. Vincent Millay was born on February 22, 1892, in Rockland, Maine.

 Millay’s middle name, St. Vincent, came from St. Vincent hospital, where her uncle’s life was saved shortly before she was born.
 Millay’s parents divorced when she was young and she, her mother, and siblings moved several times before settling in Camden, Maine.
 It was there that Millay would write the first of her poems that would one day bring her fame.